Lambda Expressions / (x) -> x * 2

 Overview

-A lambda expression is used as an implementation of a functional interface (an interface that has exactly one abstract method).
+A functional interface is an interface that has exactly one abstract method.
+A lambda expression is used as a concise way to implement such an interface.
 Compared to anonymous classes, lambda expressions are significantly more concise.

 A method reference (::) is an even shorter form of a lambda expression.
 For example, x -> x.toString() is equivalent to Object::toString.
 To reference an outer local variable inside a lambda expression, that variable must be "effectively final" (never reassigned).